Indentation hardness: Sources of error

 The main sources of error with indentation tests are poor technique, poor calibration of the equipment, and the strain hardening effect of the process.
 However, it has been experimentally determined through "strainless hardness tests" that the effect is minimal with smaller indentations.

 Surface finish of the part and the indenter do not have an effect on the hardness measurement, as long as the indentation is large compared to the surface roughness.
 This proves to be useful when measuring the hardness of practical surfaces.
-It also is helpful when leaving a shallow indentation, because a finely etched indenter leaves a much easier to read indentation than a smooth indenter.
+It is also helpful when leaving a shallow indentation, because a finely etched indenter leaves a much easier to read indentation than a smooth indenter.

 The indentation that is left after the indenter and load are removed is known to "recover", or spring back slightly.
 This effect is properly known as shallowing.
-For spherical indenters the indentation is known to stay symmetrical and spherical, but with a larger radius.
-For very hard materials the radius can be three times as large as the indenter's radius.
+For spherical indenters, the indentation is known to stay symmetrical and spherical, but with a larger radius.
+For very hard materials, the radius can be three times as large as the indenter's radius.
 This effect is attributed to the release of elastic stresses.
-Because of this effect the diameter and depth of the indentation do contain errors.
+Because of this effect, the diameter and depth of the indentation do contain errors.
 The error from the change in diameter is known to be only a few percent, with the error for the depth being greater.

 Another effect the load has on the indentation is the piling-up or sinking-in of the surrounding material.
-If the metal is work hardened it has a tendency to pile up and form a "crater".
-If the metal is annealed it will sink in around the indentation.
+If the metal is work hardened, it tends to pile up and form a "crater".
+If the metal is annealed, it will sink in around the indentation.
 Both of these effects add to the error of the hardness measurement.